Yang-Yefeng/PathPlanningAlgorithms/Map/Continuous/README.md

 # obstacle.py
 This module is designed to define obstacles in a continuous map, including circle, ellipse, and convex polygon (triangle, rectangle, pentagon, hexagon).
-One can use it by:
+One can use it by typing:
 ```
 from obstacle import obstacle